LBHackney-IT/Product-Playbook/docs/how-to-use-the-playbook.md

 ---
-id: how-to-use-the-playbook
+id: product-playbook
-title: How to Use the Playbook
+title: Product Playbook
 slug: /
 ---

-## Our vision for digital and technology products and services at Hackney is:
+## Vision

 Digital products that reduce time and effort for residents to get the services they need and inspire confidence in the council.